Kerch Polytechnic College massacre: Aftermath

 Students returned to studies on 23 October, with checkpoints at the entrances at which the students' identities were confirmed.
 A spokesperson for the Rostov Region Directorate of the Russian Emergency Ministry told reporters: "An examination has been carried out.
 According to the preliminary information, there is no danger of [the building's] collapse."

-Hacking of the suspect's VKontakte page
+Hacking of the perpetrator's VKontakte page

-On the night of November 4, 2018, the deleted VK page of Roslyakov, under the name "Anatoly Smirnov", was hacked.
+On the night of 4 November 2018, the deleted VK page of Roslyakov, under the name "Anatoly Smirnov", was hacked.
 The alleged criminal's correspondences was posted online, and the contents of the page (subscriptions, saved photos, saved music, etc.) became available for viewing by anyone.
-In the correspondences, Vladislav Roslyakov, among other things, complained about the lack of understanding from his peers, wrote about his unwillingness to live, and also that his parents "decided everything for him", said that he hated his college, and wrote that he would «arrange a great graduation» for himself.
+In the correspondences, Vladislav Roslyakov, among other things, complained about the lack of understanding from his peers, wrote about his unwillingness to live, and also that his parents "decided everything for him", said that he hated his college, and wrote that he would "arrange a great graduation" for himself.